-Over the last few years, the importance of local and wide area networks has grown rapidly.
-The growing use of the cloud has increased the requirement for the corporate network to be accessible and usable as close to 100% as possible.
+Over the last decade, the importance of networks of all types has grown rapidly.
+The growing use of cloud, the transition of content and applications online, and the criticality of connected services for every business has increased the requirement for the corporate network to be accessible and usable as close to 100% of the time as possible.

-Network suppliers such as Cisco have brought out products that ease network management and reduce resource requirements and costs for network managers.
-Software-defined networks, and, more recently, applying AI techniques to create intent-based networks, have changed network management from device and routing management to monitoring and managing performance and availability.
+Network suppliers, such as Cisco, have introduced products that simplify network management, reduce resource requirements, and lower costs for network managers.
+Software-defined networks and, more recently, the application of AI techniques to create intent-based networks, have transformed network management from device and routing-level management to monitoring and managing performance and availability.

 Network automation is equally applicable to the largest multi-tier, multi-site corporate network as to the simplest single-tier, small office network.
 Each needs to be managed to ensure correct operation, with proper security for data and operations.
-Automating the management tasks can have the double benefit of reducing the resources needed and, hence, the operational costs of the network.
+Automating the management tasks has the additional benefit of reducing the resources needed and, hence, the operational costs of the network.

-This post explores how network automation can help in network management and how to start moving to it.
+This post explores how network automation can help in network management and how to begin your automation journey.

 Network automation is the process of automating the configuration, management, and operations of network devices such as routers, switches, and firewalls using software tools and scripts.